 Cats, like people, can have very specific preferences for how they want to be held, handled, petted and played with.
 You can find out what do cats like by petting your cat and watching how she responds, using that as your guide for future petting sessions.

-While you love your cat to the moon and beyond, not everyone who meets your cat will be a “cat person.”
+And while you love your cat to the moon and beyond, not everyone who meets your cat will be a “cat person.”
 Some may need a lot of guidance for how to pet or play with your cat.

 This can particularly hold true for children – your own or visiting kids.
 You can do a lot to make sure the interactions between your cat and others (including other family pets or visiting pets) are positive all around.